Securus Phone System

 The New York State Department of Corrections and Community Supervision has an agreement with Securus Technology, which provides the telephone system for incarcerated individuals at each state operated facility.
 If you wish to accept calls from incarcerated individuals in New York State correctional facilities, you are required to have an account with Securus.
 An account can be created online or by calling 1-800-844-6591.

-Additionally, each incarcerated individual receives one (1) free call per week of up to 15 minutes.
+Additionally, each incarcerated individual receives two (2) free calls per week of up to 15 minutes.

 Neither the State nor the Department of Corrections and Community Supervision receive any commission.

 Securus offers two main forms of billing:

 - A Direct-billed account allows collect calls to be billed monthly from Securus Correctional Billing Services.
 The called party creating the account will be subject to a credit check (as allowed by state regulations) to create a Direct Billed account.